galgebra.lt

 A Linear Transformation

-Except for the spinor representation the linear transformation is stored as a dictionary with basis vector keys and vector values self.lt_dict so that a is a vector \(a = a^{i}e_{i}\) then
+Except for the versor representation, the linear transformation is stored as a dictionary with basis vector keys and vector values self.lt_dict so that a is a vector \(a = a^{i}e_{i}\) then

 \[\mathtt{self(}a\mathtt{)} = a^{i} * \mathtt{self.lt\_dict[}e_{i}\mathtt{]}.\]

-For the spinor representation the linear transformation is stored as the even multivector self.R so that if a is a vector:
+For the versor representation, the linear transformation is stored as a versor self.V so that if a is a vector:

 lt_dict